2012–13 Maryland Eastern Shore Hawks men's basketball team

 The 2012–13 Maryland Eastern Shore Hawks men's basketball team represented the University of Maryland Eastern Shore during the 2012–13 NCAA Division I men's basketball season.
-The Hawks, led by fifth year head coach Frankie Allen, played their home games at the Hytche Athletic Center and were members of the Mid-Eastern Athletic Conference.
-They finished the season 2–26, 2–14 in MEAC play to finish in a tie for twelfth place.
+The Hawks, led by fifth-year head coach Frankie Allen, played their home games at the Hytche Athletic Center in Princess Anne, Maryland and were members of the Mid-Eastern Athletic Conference (MEAC).
+They finished the season 2–26, 2–14 in MEAC play, to finish in a tie for twelfth place.
 They lost in the first round of the MEAC tournament to Savannah State.